MaxNMiller/FishTrajectorySimulation/README.md

 - **Gradient-Based Movement:** The program incorporates a gradient-based movement mechanism for the simulated fish.
 This means that the fish adjusts its trajectory and velocity based on the local gradient of biomass.
 Essentially, if the fish detects a higher biomass concentration in a certain direction, it is more likely to swim in that direction.

 - **Spatial Environment:** The simulation environment is represented as a two-dimensional grid, with each grid cell containing information about the biomass concentration at that location.
-This allows for the dynamic modeling of an ecosystem where biomass is not evenly distributed.

 - **Stochastic Biomass Distribution:** (See Below)